Harris wipes out Trump’s lead in polls of US presidential race

 Manu Bhaker makes history for India; Nadalcaraz enter quarters at Olympics

-Harris leads Trump in four key battleground states and the former president is ahead in two, according to a Bloomberg News/Morning Consult poll of registered voters.
+Harris is ahead of Trump in four key battleground states, while the former president is ahead in two, according to a Bloomberg News/Morning Consult poll of registered voters.

-The vice president leads Trump in Michigan by 11 percentage points and by two points in Arizona, Wisconsin and Nevada, according to the poll.
+Harris leads Trump in Michigan by 11 percentage points and by two points in Arizona, Wisconsin and Nevada, according to the poll.

 Trump has a four-point advantage in Pennsylvania and a two-point lead in North Carolina, while the pair are tied in Georgia.